Nibble and Dine

 4. In a medium bowl, whisk together the flour, baking powder, salt, ½ teaspoon cinnamon and pinch of nutmeg.
 Set aside.

-6. Add the dry ingredients into the wet ingredients in a few batches, whisking gently in between each addition.
-Whisk just until combined (a few lumps are ok - do not overmix).
+6. Add the dry ingredients into the wet ingredients and whisk just until combined (some lumps are ok - do not overmix).

 7. Fill each muffin tin about ⅓ full with the batter.
 Then, sprinkle about ½ teaspoon of the cinnamon sugar mixture evenly over the surface of each layer of batter.
 Then, top off each muffin with the remaining batter.
 Sprinkle the rest of the cinnamon sugar mixture evenly on top of each muffin.